tsyaeger/tsyaeger.github.io/_posts/2019-01-23-your_client_and_api_are_basically_just_pen_pals.markdown

 In the react app you can create a .env file that creates a variable ```BASE_URL=localhost:3001/api/v1```.
 This variable can be retrieved and used in the app, itself, and utilized in each api call.

 Finally, the controllers need to respond appropriately to the request.
-There are many ways to do this, but I prefer this mode:
+There are many ways to do this, but here is one common option:

 ```
 def update